legal resources necessary to hold negligent facilities accountable.

 The LPN “got into the treatment cart and got the medication and placed a small amount into a plastic medication cup [before entering the resident’s room.”
 The LPN entered the resident’s room, “washed hands and donned gloves [before removing the covers from the resident] and then removed his gloves and donned new gloves.”
 However, the Licensed Practical Nurse “did not perform hand hygiene after removing the old gloves and donning new” gloves.

 Was your loved one injured or harmed while a resident at Lebanon Care Center?
 If so, call the Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 for legal help.
-Our law firm fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Lebanon.
+Our network of attorneys fights aggressively on behalf of St. Clair County victims of mistreatment living in long-term facilities including nursing homes in Lebanon.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Let our skilled attorneys file and handle your nursing home abuse compensation claim against all those who caused your loved one harm.
 Our years of experience ensure a successful resolution.
 Our network of attorneys accepts all nursing home abuse lawsuits, personal injury claims, medical malpractice cases, and wrongful death suits through a contingency fee agreement.
 This arrangement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.